MichaelCurrin/jekyll-actions-quickstart/README.md

 - [Ruby](https://www.ruby-lang.org/)
 - [Bundler](https://bundler.io)

+For convenience, this project used [GNU Make](https://www.gnu.org/software/make/), which is standard on Linux and macOS.
+If you do not have it on Windows, you can skip `make` commands and use the more verbose commands supplied in the docs of this project.

-## Deployment
+## Deploy
-> How to deploy this project using GH Actions and GH Pages
+> How to deploy this project as a remote site using GH Actions and GH Pages

 The part which makes this project run on GitHub Actions is the workflow file - see [jekyll.yml](/.github/workflows/jekyll.yml).
 You do _not_ need to modify that file.
 But, you do need to set a GH API **token** for it to use.
 See below.